ashhadulislam/augmentdatalib_docs/index.rst

 Outputs
 -------
-- X: complete data with augmented datapoints
+- X_new: complete data with augmented datapoints

-- y: Labels including the augmented ones
+- y_new: Labels including the augmented ones

-- X_new: Just the augmented minority points
+- X_aug_min: Just the augmented minority points

-- y_new: Labels for only augmented minority points
+- y_aug_min: Labels for only augmented minority points

 ..
 Contribute
 .. ----------